niklassy/Ghengo/README.md

-# Ghengo - Django-Gherkin Test Generator
+# Ghengo - A prototype to generate test cases using natural language in Gherkin files

 This software was created during a master's thesis at [Hochschule der Medien](https://www.hdm-stuttgart.de/) in cooperation with [Ambient](https://ambient.digital/).